What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Gotta tell you, I LOVE Miami.
 Well, I love Miami Beach, to be specific.
 I don’t even know exactly why; there is something about the vibe, the city, the nightlife, the beach right there, the whole package.

-Of course, beyond the sand and surf, Miami is also a city of contrasts, culture, music, art, and offering unique experiences for every type of traveler’s heart.
+Of course, beyond the sand and surf, this is also a city of contrasts, culture, music, art, and offering unique experiences for every type of traveler’s heart.

 From the colorful streets of Little Havana to the trendy boutiques of Wynwood and Brickell, Miami has what you want – you just need to do a bit of research.